pensjonatus/flash-fiction/blog/soda-breath-promises.md

 ---
-title: 'Soda Breath Promises'
+title: Soda Breath Promises
 date: '2012-07-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Their eyes first met when they were at a burger place with their respective